+1 (888) 991-7471

 NFL committees are not going to give in easily, however.
 The answers received from CBD experts were insightful but did not seem to be what they wanted to hear.
 As of now, NFL teams across the country received statements of the committee’s stance, saying, “CBD is a promising compound but the extent of its use in the United States outpaces the level of evidence.”

 It may sound definitive but in actuality, this is momentum beginning to pick up on the topic.
 This blueprint baseball is laying out may be picked up by other sports in the meantime, and the NFL may follow suit if all goes well.
-The NFL Policy for Substances of Abuse remains rigid, but meeting with CBD manufacturers is a noteworthy step.

 In conclusion, they’re likely just playing it safe, which doesn’t mean things won’t change as time goes on.
 It seems as though the NFL is waiting on a slightly larger pool of studies before making a definitive decision.
 If you are in favor of cannabis, or even only CBD, being tolerated within the NFL, let’s hope a prestigious study comes out soon.